Fueling

 Learning

 Thank you to all the Worthington Schools educators who submitted a grant application last year.
-We were excited to have received 20 applications across 11 schools.
-Our committee reviewed and scored all eligible applications and announced the winners in November 2024.
-Recipients received their checks totaling nearly $25,000 at a December Board of Education meeting, and they were honored at our annual gala in January.
+We were excited to have received 21 applications across 13 schools.
+Our committee reviewed and scored all eligible applications and announced the winners in November 2025.
+Recipients received their checks totaling over $25,000 at a December Board of Education meeting, and they were featured at our annual fundraiser.

 Where are they now?